 Recall from the original court decision that child support is based on a calculation made according to the Florida Child Support Guidelines.
 This calculation is based on the parents’ circumstances as they existed at the time of the original court hearing, including their respective incomes.
 In other words, the original court order was like a snapshot in time, one that captured several different factors as they were during that initial hearing.

-Therefore, if one of these factors changes at a later time, either parent may be able to come back to court to request a modification of child support.
+Therefore, if one of these factors changes at a later time, either parent may be able to come back to court to request a child support modification.
 But note that, similar to child custody, there must be a substantial change in circumstances from the conditions that existed at the time of the original order.
 And also like child custody, whatever modification the court enters must be in the child’s best interests.

 Which Changes Are Substantial Enough To Support One?